Gabnns/Gabnns/README.md

-## Olá!
-Eu sou o Gabriel,
+## Hello!
+I'm Gabriel,

-- 🤔 Explorando novas tecnologias e desenvolvendo soluções de software.
+- 🤔 Exploring new technologies and developing software solutions.
-- 🎓 Formado em ADS e Pós em FrontEnd.
+- 🎓 Graduated in ADS and Postgraduate in FrontEnd.
-- 💼 Trabalhando atualmente como Helpdesk, em busca de uma oportunidade na área de desenvolvimento.
+- 💼 Currently working as a Helpdesk, looking for an opportunity in the development area.
-- 🌱 Sempre em busca de mais apredizados sobre as novas tecnologias.
+- 🌱 Always looking for more learning about new technologies.
-- 📫 Para contato: gabrielchaves204@gmail.com
+- 📫 For contact: gabrielchaves204@gmail.com